-I’ve never cooked a shark, so I wouldn’t even know where to start.
+I’ve never cooked one, so I wouldn’t even know where to start.
 Here is a link to a recipe you might try.
 Please, consider that sharks likely have even more mercury in them than kingfish or marlins because they can live so long.

 It’s funny, in all my years of fishing, I’ve never even been OFFERED shark to eat.
 Nobody really does it.
 This lady is doing it though!
 It’s a shame she has no warning about mercury content at the end of that page.
 Well, you know anyway!

 Shark Story!
 (You don’t want to miss this)

 So I’m wade-fishing in Ft.
 Desoto Park in St. Petersburg down by the Sunshine Skyway Bridge.
 It’s a beautiful sunny day for a while and then it turns cloudy and gloomy, but still nice and warm.
 I think it was October.
 My girlfriend was with me.
 This was her first time wade-fishing.
 She was prepared for it, I gave her the run down.
 I made sure she had closed toed shoes.
 I’ll probably tell the story here eventually about how I stepped on a stingray in my bare feet in Clearwater one time while wade fishing.
 Anyway…